-With the name of Tasmin, she must have been meant for me!?
+With the name of Tasmin (on the left), I knew she was meant for me!?

-We’ve experienced dentals for all, numerous eye-ulcers, 2 types of cancer, seizures, a heart-murmur, arthritis, pug myelopathy and a little biter who looks like butter-wouldn’t-melt, and is 95% transformed!!
+During these years we’ve experienced dentals for all, numerous eye-ulcers, 2 types of cancer, seizures, a heart-murmur, arthritis, pug myelopathy and a little biter who looks like butter-wouldn’t-melt, and is 95% transformed!!

 Whether adoptees or foster pugs, they were all overweight when they arrived, 2 of the boys were obese, so weight-loss management became a familiar experience too.
 We learn so much from what this exceptional breed throws at us!

-Our Facebook following has increased considerably, to 36,000 and queries and comments from the public need to be responded to whenever they arise, so it’s been really useful having gained the knowledge I have from my various roles in the charity.
-Managing the website publishing side too, I’m able to draw on our invaluable technical expert Steve, whenever needed and also work closely with PDWRA’s digital marketing agency’s owner, Robin, a pug owner and supporter who volunteers their services to produce our bi-monthly newsletters.
+Our following has increased considerably, from 23,000 to 36,000 and queries and comments from the public need to be responded to whenever they arise, so it’s been really useful having gained the knowledge I have from my roles in the charity.

 For latest vacancy information for specific volunteer roles, please go to: